The Best Free VPNs for Android 2026

 Bottom line: The best free VPNs for Android

 Proton VPN takes the top spot in our list of the best free VPNs for Android.
-It offers unlimited data for its free plans while connected to more than 300 servers around the world.
+It offers unlimited data on its free plan and you can connect to more than 2,000 servers around the world.

-While PrivadoVPN does limit you to 10 GB per month on its free plan, it offers a wider range of servers to connect to, which can make it easier to access specific regionally-restricted content.
+PrivadoVPN limits you to 10 GB per month on its free plan, but it offers a wider range of server locations, which makes it easier to access regionally-restricted content.

 Starting price Best for Learn more